 E45 Incidence of Slips and Falls Score The incidences of slips and/or falls in traffic areas, handling areas, and especially the milking parlor must be evaluated and scored per the method NAMI Scoring of Slipping and Falling."
-The incidence of falls (where the animal's body touches the ground) must not exceed 1%. ☐ Yes ☐ No /25 The incidence of slips must not exceed 3%.
-Auditor note: As a minimum, score all ewes in one pen or group while the ewes are in locomotion, such as when being moved to the milking parlor or to pasture. □ N/A Lameness/ Locomotion Score As a minimum, 95% of the lactating and dry ewes must have a Lameness/ Locomotion (L/L) Score 1 or 2 on a 5-point scale: No unevenness of gait, no apparent tenderness.
-Uneven gait, slightly tender, some outward rotation of the limbs on the outside of the turning circle (abduction) or inside rotation of those limbs on the inside of the turning circle.
-Slight obvious lameness, but not affecting behavior.
-E46 4.
-Obvious lameness, difficulty in turning, behavior pattern affected, some weight loss.
-5. Extreme difficulty in rising, difficulty in walking, adverse effects on behavior pattern, noticeable weight loss.
-Auditor note: L/L must be scored for all of the lactating and dry ewes using a statistical sample of 95% confidence with 5% margin of error.
-Percentage of lactating and dry ewes with L/L of 1 or 2. ☐ Yes☐ No☐ N/A /25
+The incidence of falls (where the animal's body touches the ground) must not exceed 1%.
+The incidence of slips must not exceed 3%.
+Auditor note: As a minimum, score all does in one pen or group while the does are in locomotion, such as when being moved to the milking parlor or to pasture. ☐ Yes ☐ No ☐ N/A /25 E46 Lameness/ Locomotion Score ☐ As a minimum, 95% of the lactating and dry does must have a Lameness/ Locomotion (L/L) Score 1 or 2 on a 5-point scale: 1.
+No unevenness of gait, no apparent tenderness.
+2. Uneven gait, slightly tender, some outward rotation of the limbs on the outside of the turning circle (abduction) or inside rotation of those limbs on the inside of the turning circle.
+3. Slight obvious lameness, but not affecting behavior.
+4. Obvious lameness, difficulty in turning, behavior pattern affected, some weight loss.
+5. Extreme difficulty in rising, difficulty in walking, adverse effects on behavior pattern, noticeable weight loss. ▶ Auditor note: L/L must be scored for all of the lactating and dry does using a statistical sample of 95% confidence with 5% margin of error.
+Percentage of lactating and dry does with L/L of 1 or 2. ☐ Yes☐ No☐ N/A /25